 4. Think Globally

-Your mindset is broad enough to adopt the different changes of your brand as per the global market structure.
+Your mindset is broad enough to adopt the different changes in your brand as per the global market structure.
 It’s obvious that your company is going to introduce new products in the future, so the brand name should be able to grasp all such changes.

 For Instance, Boston Chicken was known to change the name to an appealing name, Boston Market, while expanding to several other foods.